On the rigidity of special and exceptional geometries with torsion a closed $3$-form: Introduction

 Strong KT and HKT structures have also appeared on the moduli space of instantons over Hermitian and HKT manifolds established by L\"ubke and Teleman \cite{lubke} and Moraru and Verbitsky \cite{moraru}, respectively, see also \cite{hitchin} for analogous results on the geometry of the moduli spaces of instantons over generalised Hermitian or equivalently strong bi-KT manifolds.
 Using these results and after exploring the symmetries of the moduli space of instantons over the HKT manifold $S^1\times S^3$, Witten \cite{witten} provided evidence that the dual conformal theory of a certain AdS$_3$/CFT$_2$ correspondence is a sigma model with target space the moduli space of instantons on $S^1\times S^3$.
-The geometry and symmetries of moduli spaces of instantons and Hermitian-Einstein connections over manifolds with KT, bi-KT, HKT and bi-HKT structures have been also explored in \cite{gp1}, where it was also established that the moduli space of instantons over the HKT manifold $S^1\times S^3$ is locally isometric to a principal fibration over a Quaternionic manifold with torsion (QKT) \cite{hopqkt, op} with fibre group that has Lie algebra $\mathfrak{u}(1)\oplus \mathfrak{su}(2)$.
+The geometry and symmetries of moduli spaces of instantons and Hermitian-Einstein connections over manifolds with KT, bi-KT, HKT and bi-HKT structures have been also explored in \cite{gp1}, where it was also established that the moduli space of instantons over the HKT manifold $S^1\times S^3$ is isometric to a principal fibration over a Quaternionic manifold with torsion (QKT) with fibre group that has Lie algebra $\mathfrak{u}(1)\oplus \mathfrak{su}(2)$.
+The relation between HKT and QKT manifolds has been known for sometime in the context of homogeneous spaces \cite{op}.
+The QKT structure was introduced in \cite{hopqkt} and further explored in \cite{siqkt}.